Arrival at Baltra Island Airport

 The Twins, Santa Cruz Island

 Although volcanic activity here ceased long ago, the island’s geological features provide an insight into its history and formation.
 A trail will lead you around the rim of two remarkable, almost identical, craters located side by side.
 The surrounding highlands are lush with ferns and Scalesia trees and are home to mockingbirds, Bahama ducklings, white-cheeked pintail duckling, and Darwin finches.
 Nearby you will also have the unique opportunity to walk through some of the extraordinary underground lava tubes, which have been carved out by molten lava.

 Sullivan Bay, Santiago Island

-As a result of a relatively recent volcanic eruption, Sullivan Bay is covered in an unusual black rope like formations of cooled lava with small openings known as ‘hornitos’ (literally meaning ‘little ovens’), caused by the release of pressure built up under the surface.
-Despite the seemingly hostile environment, you will still find many Sally Lightfoot crabs and marine iguanas and can top of your visit with a swim or snorkel with sea lions and penguins.
+As a result of a relatively recent volcanic eruption, Sullivan Bay is covered in unusual black rope-like formations of cooled lava with small openings known as ‘hornitos’ (literally meaning ‘little ovens’), caused by the release of pressure built up under the surface.
+Despite the seemingly hostile environment, you will still find many Sally Lightfoot crabs, marine iguanas and to end up the day snorkeling with sea lions and penguins.

 Sierra Negra, Isabela Island

 As the largest and one of the youngest islands, Isabela Island is still fairly volcanically active.
 The Sierra Negra is one of the six volcanoes that form the island, and it boasts the second largest caldera in the world, spanning an impressive 9 x 10 km.
 As you hike or horse ride up to and around the caldera, observe how the landscape changes seamlessly from barren lava fields to forests full of guava trees and revel in the breathtaking views across the island and the neighboring volcanoes.

 The Wall of tears,